Friday, January 17 2025

 Rachel Kadinsky

 Soft fingers on rolled paper, red lips waiting.
-Please may I use your light?
-I flip the lid of my old brass Zippo from ’86 (the hinge sticking in the same old place), and I grind the wheel.
-A sooty flame whooshes up and bursts into life, a clichéd dance of orange and blue, the
+I flip the lid of my old brass Zippo from ’86, the hinge sticking in the same old place, and I grind the wheel.
+A sooty flame whooshes up and bursts into life, a clichéd dance of orange and blue, the sting of the kerosene hitting the

 Early Morning